Building an Inclusive Hybrid Work Environment

 Moving forward it is important for organizations to consider the well-being of all employees.
 This includes physical, mental, and social well-being.

-One starting point is considering whether benefits are similar—and certainly equitable—between remote and in-office employees.
+One starting point is considering whether benefits are similar—and certainly equitable—between remote, hybrid and in-office employees.

 Fostering connections between off-site and on-site staff is not only critical for individual well-being, but also for team morale and collaboration.
 Resist the temptation, however, to rely primarily on event-based activities like games and social meet-ups: data from a recent Paychex survey of employees indicate that these tactics were the least effective way to help team members feel connected.